Remuneration requirement under EEG

-- the feed-in remuneration under Section 21 EEG 2017, including in the form of a breakdown compensation fee
+- the feed-in remuneration, including in the form of a breakdown compensation fee

 Market processes have to be established for feed-in points by the Federal Network Agency dated 29 January 2015 (BK14 – 110).

-Registering EEG assets with the Federal Network Agency
+Registering EEG assets to the market master data register of the Federal Network Agency

 - Information about the asset operator,